 - Is there a requirement for this workload to remain on a dedicated physical resource?

-- Estimate the processor resources required for an application workload.
-The easiest method, one that is used by the vendors providing consolidation and analysis tools, is to simply multiply the reported utilization (% of processor utilized) by the total processor capacity (maximum processor frequency * number of processors * number of cores).
-This produces a MHz requirement that can be applied to target servers.
-You can refine this calculation by normalizing for multi-core overhead as well.
-Remember that the average processor is underutilized and typically is not the resource that limits consolidation.
+- Estimate processor resources required.
+Although not the resource that limits virtualization, processor requirements can be estimated by multiplying the reported utilization (% of processor utilized) by the total processor capacity (maximum processor frequency * number of processors * number of cores).
+This produces a GHz requirement that can be applied to target servers.

 - Combine workloads that have complementary characteristics.
 For example: Workload A consumes 10% processor capacity during business hours and very little at night.
-Workload B, which consumes 10% processor capacity during the night and very little during business hours.
+Workload B consumes 10% processor capacity during the night and very little during business hours.
 Combining the two workloads delivers the best possible results.

-- Because virtualization generally saves power, it can affect how data centers are powered and cooled.
-For example, consolidating into a smaller footprint is likely to create "hot spots" in your data center.
+- Keep an eye on cooling.
+For example, consolidating higher workloads into a smaller footprint is likely to create "hot spots" in your data center.
 You will need to work with HVAC experts to ensure an adequate and efficient cooling configuration.

-- Have a system for tracking all virtual machines (VMs).
-They are so easy to deploy, they can get out of control if you are not careful.
+- Track all virtual machines (VMs).
+Easy to deploy, VMs can get out of control if you are not careful.
 If new VMs are created for specific projects, be sure they are not forgotten once those projects are completed.

 Top Twelve Data Center Energy Efficiency Strategies